 We've rewritten the Introduction, verdict boxes, and the 'Compared To Other Printers' box to bring them in line with our current standards for printer reviews.

 We tested the Brother HL-L2460DW.
-There are multiple variants of this printer, all with slightly different features and performance; you can see them in the table below.
+There are multiple variants of this printer, all with slightly different features and performance; these are listed in the table below.

 See our unit's label.

 The Brother HL-L2460DW is a print-only monochrome laser printer.
 It feels very well-built, especially for a budget printer, and has a high page yield.
-It's a great option for people who only need to print off the occasional return label, as you don't need to worry about clogging like cheaper inkjet alternatives or who have a lot of documents to print, thanks to its quick print speeds.
-That said, you'll need to change some settings if you want to improve the overall print quality, as this printer doesn't deliver the same level of performance as Brother's previous generation print-only models out-of-the-box.
+It's a great option for people who only need to print the occasional return label, as you don't have to worry about clogging like cheaper inkjet alternatives.
+It's also ideal for those who have a lot of documents to print, thanks to its quick print speeds.
+That said, you'll need to adjust some settings to improve the overall print quality, as this printer doesn't deliver the same level of performance as Brother's previous generation print-only models out of the box.

 If you're looking for alternatives, see our recommendations for the best laser printers, the best office printers, and the best all-in-one printers.